Gaudi Barcelona Tickets

 • Opening Hours: Daily from 09:30 - 20:00

-Casa Vicens remained a private residence up until 2014 at which point Morabanc, a bank from Andorra purchased it, partly renovated it (keeping in line with with Gaudi's designs) and opned it up to the public in order that it could be enjoyed.
+Casa Vicens remained a private residence up until 2014 at which point Morabanc, a bank from Andorra purchased it, partly renovated it (keeping in line with Gaudi's designs) and opened it up to the public in order that it could be enjoyed.

 • Gaudi's El Capricho Address: Barrio de Sobrellano s/n 39520, Comillas